Hedged vs. Unhedged ETFs : Which Is Better?

 Hedged investments – what are they and who are they good for?

-By contrast, however, if the NZ dollar depreciated against the US dollar, your investment would usually be worth more, because you’d receive more NZ dollars upon selling it.
-But because your investment is hedged, you’d receive no such benefit from the currency price change.
+By contrast, however, if the NZ dollar depreciates against the US dollar, your investment will be worth more, because you’ll receive more NZ dollars upon selling.
+But because your investment is hedged, you won’t gain any benefit from the currency price change.

 Unhedged investments – what are they and who are they good for?